-Factors generally Factors which initially Factors generally increasing the improve your text, but worsening the accessibility may impede accessibility accessibility of of your text if taken too far your text Structural considerations Logical and developmental pressures Readability Managing readers' expectations Push for parsimonious phrasing 'Say it once and say it right' Maximizing originality Professional authenticity Reproducing the feel of an original text Cramming in substantive content do readers really need to know at this point?') all the way through your text; and then to deliver that, no more and no less.
+Factors generally increasing the accessibility of your text Factors which initially improve your text, but may impede accessibility if taken too far Factors generally worsening the accessibility of your text Structural considerations Logical and developmental pressures Readability Managing readers' expectations Push for parsimonious phrasing 'Say it once and say it right' Maximizing originality Professional authenticity Reproducing the feel of an original text Cramming in substantive content do readers really need to know at this point?') all the way through your text; and then to deliver that, no more and no less.
 All these pressures make your style more accessible.